-Herbs are natural plant substances that have a variety of effects on the body.
+Herbs are natural plant substances that have a variety of effects on the body and the mind.
 Many herbs have long been used in detoxification.
 Kudzu has the potential for moderating alcohol abuse.
 Kava and valerian can be used to treat the insomnia that accompanies withdrawal.
 Milk thistle has been shown to improve liver function.
+All herbs can have side effects and possible interactions with other medications so it is best to speak with a health professional who is knowledgeable about herbs before taking them.

 The use of herbs in the recovery process may be most effective when combined with other strategies that support the whole person including nutrition, bodywork, acupuncture, relaxation and exercise.